sidiousvic/sidious.pizza/posts/you-got-a-friend-in-me.md

   </picture>
   <figcaption>

-_You and I have had many misadventures._
+_"You and I have had many misadventures."_

   </figcaption>
 </figure>

-To my little brother Dany, wherever you are right now, and whatever little evil plan you're cooking up now... remember that _I fucking love you cabrón_.
+To my little brother Dany, wherever you are right now, and whatever little evil plan you're cooking up now... remember that _I fucking love you cabrón!_
 <hidden>
 </hidden>